Enginamics/stackoverflow_survey_analysis/README.md

 ## Results

-The results of the analysis can be found in this blog post: [add link here]("")
+The results of the analysis can be found in this blog post on medium: [Data Science: Let’s Get Started!](https://medium.com/@enginamics/data-science-lets-get-started-99461ae4570e)

+The details can be found here: [stackoverflow_survey_analysis.ipynb](https://github.com/Enginamics/stackoverflow_survey_analysis/blob/main/stackoverflow_survey_analysis.ipynb)

 ## Files and Folders